 The Information Security Office (ISO) will manage the Security Incident Management program at Rowan University and is responsible for developing and managing the processes, tools, and policies necessary to respond to information security incidents.

-The Security Incident Board is responsible for monitoring and reviewing security incidents as defined in the Security Incident Management program.
+The Security Incident Review Board is responsible for monitoring and reviewing security incidents as defined in the Security Incident Management program.

 The Security Incident Management Program must ensure documentation and training is provided to ensure that: